C0rtex5/Project/README.md

 # 🌟 Luminos - A Fork from Blender

 **Luminos** is a general-purpose 3D software, forked from Blender and aiming to provide an intuitive and powerful environment for 3D modelling, animation, rendering, and more.
 Based on the solid foundation of **Blender**, Luminos introduces distinctive features, like AI Chat, such as **Ollama**, which can be customized to suit one's preferences and requirements.
-Additionally, Luminos provides an library of platforms that artists are used to, such as Skechfab, Blender Kit, Poliigon, and more and a host of other unique features and addons.
+Additionally, Luminos provides an library of platforms that artists are used to, such as Skechfab, Blender Kit, Poliigon, and more and a host of other unique features and addons .

 ## ✨ Key Features